Table of Contents

 This higher centrifugal force allows the disc stack centrifuges to separate smaller solid particles from the fluid and separate two immiscible fluids.

 The feed tube introduces the process fluid into the centrifuge bowl from the top.
 The fluid passes through the inter-disc space, where the high centrifugal force acts on it.
-The g-force slings the heavy solids towards the outer bowl wall, and the lighter liquid moves towards the center of the bowl.
+The g-force slings the heavy solids toward the outer bowl wall, and the lighter liquid moves toward the center of the bowl.
 It exits the bowl through a specially designed liquid chamber.

 In the case of liquid-liquid separation, the heavier liquid accumulates on the outer bowl periphery and passes through the heavy phase discharge chamber to exit the bowl.
 The lighter liquid moves towards the bowl center and exits the bowl through the light phase chamber.